Xavier School

-A Catholic institution with an English curriculum and Chinese studies, Xavier School continues educating Chinese-Filipinos as part of its original mission to evangelise them and promote their integration into Philippine society.
+A Catholic institution with an English curriculum and Chinese studies, Xavier School continues educating Chinese-Filipinos as part of its original mission to evangelize them and promote their integration into Philippine society.
 Through its Grant-in-Aid program, the school also offers financially challenged but otherwise qualified students an opportunity of attaining a Xavier education.

 Unlike other Chinese schools in the Philippines, Xavier School was founded as an all-boys institution.
 Its San Juan campus continues to admit only male students.
 Its newer Nuvali campus is coeducational.

 History

 Many Jesuit missionaries who were expelled from China in 1949 found a new home and mission in the overseas Chinese communities in the Philippines.
 To facilitate their evangelization of the Chinese communities, the Jesuits decided to set up schools.
 One of those schools was in downtown Manila.
 Begging for donations by going door-to-door in Chinatown, Fr.
 Jean Desautels, S.J., a French-Canadian Jesuit who was part of the China mission, received financial aid from Basilio King and Ambrose Chiu, two Chinese-Filipino businessmen who wanted to help set up a Jesuit school for the Chinese.